DerivativeFreeLibrary/DIRECT/PYTHON_version/README.md

 Jones, D. R., Perttunen, C. D., & Stuckman, B. E. (1993). *Lipschitzian optimization without the Lipschitz constant*.
 Journal of Optimization Theory and Applications, 79(1), 157–181.

 ---
-*Developed as part of a Bachelor's Thesis in Computer Engineering.*
+*Developed as part of a Bachelor's Thesis in Computer Engineering (by Alberto ULIANA).*